weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 fact that y is an upper bound of E.
 Assume y" > x.
 Put

 Then 0 <k <y.
-If > y — k, we conclude that
+If > y - k, we conclude that
-YV=r<y —(y—kr<km'l'=y —x
+YV=r<y -(y-kr<km'l'=y -x
-Thus "> x, and t¢ E. It follows that y — k is an upper bound of E.
+Thus "> x, and tc E. It follows that y - k is an upper bound of E.
 THE REAL AND COMPLEX NUMBER SYSTEMS 11

-But y — k <y, which contradicts the fact that y is the least upper bound of E.
+But y - k <y, which contradicts the fact that y is the least upper bound of E.

 Hence y" = x, and the proof is complete.